research-technologies/hyrax_leaf/README.md

 $ docker-compose up --build
 ```

-You should see the rails app at localhost:3000
+You should see the rails app at localhost:3000 (if you set EXTERNAL_PORT to a different port, it will be running on that port)

+## Build an Azure Kubernetes Cluster with Terraform (experimental)

+See the separate README in the `/terraform` directory